Heng-xiu/docscan/README.md

 1. If qmake succeeded, now run `make` to compile the source code.
 Compilation may be parallelized by passing the argument `-jN`, where *N* is the number of CPU cores to use.
 1. Try to run the resulting `DocScan` binary.
 On the console, the error message `Require single configuration file as parameter` should be shown.

+### PDFBox Validator

+A single Java class is provided which allows to validate PDF files for PDF/A-1b compliance using Apache's PDFBox.
+The helper script `pdfboxvalidator/build.sh` helps to download all necessary `.jar` files from Apache and other sources as well as to compile the Java source file to a binary `.class` file (for the compilation, `javac` from a Java SDK is required).

+The validator's Java source code is a slightly modified version of the code provided in the [Apache PDFBox cookbook for version 1.8](https://pdfbox.apache.org/1.8/cookbook/pdfavalidation.html).

+The script `pdfboxvalidator/run.sh` demonstrates the usage of the PDFBox Validator, but it is not directly used by DocScan.

 ## Configuration